The most common question I hear from new and established Virtual Assistants is “How do I find clients?”

 I hope my seven tips for finding clients helps you out!
 Now it’s time to take action.
 Let me know how it goes!

 By the way, if you need a contract template for your new clients and don’t know where to begin, check out my 4 pack of contracts here!
-You’ll learn how to create contracts for hourly, service, retainer, and consistent hour retainer rates.
+You’ll learn how to create contracts for hourly, service, package and retainer rates.